|BA (Vilnius University); MA (McMaster University); PhD (The New School for Social Research)|

 My main philosophical interests lie in 19th, 20th and 21st century Continental philosophy, especially in phenomenology and hermeneutics.
-Over the last few years, my research was especially focused on phenomenology of pain and phenomenology of imagination.
+Over the last few years, I have aimed to advance phenomenology into areas that still remain unexplored.
+Most of my recent publications have been focused on issues relating to affectivity (especially such phenomena as pain), imagination (especially productive imagination) and self-awareness (especially displaced self-awareness).
+Methodologically, my research is grounded in the principles of classical phenomenology.
 I have published widely in the field.

 I am the recipient of the 2020-21 Research Excellence Award at CUHK.
 My book, The Phenomenology of Pain, was selected as the winner of two awards: the Edward G. Ballard Prize, awarded by the Center for Advanced Research in Phenomenology for an outstanding book in phenomenology, and of the Hermes Award: A Book of the Year in Phenomenological Hermeneutics, awarded by the International Institute for Hermeneutics.
 I am also the recipient of numerous research fellowships and grants, including the Humboldt Research Fellowship for Experienced Researchers.
 On three separate occasions, I was also awarded the General Research Fund (GRF) grant.

 I am one of the editors of the Social Imaginaries book series (Rowman & Littlefield), and an associate editor of the International Journal of Social Imaginaries (Brill Publishers)

 Besides regularly offering courses in the history of philosophy, both ancient and modern, I also offer advanced lectures and seminars, both graduate and undergraduate, in aesthetics, phenomenology, hermeneutics, philosophical anthropology and philosophy of imagination.
 I am the recipient of the 2012-13 and 2017-18 Faculty Exemplary Teaching Award.

 - Phenomenology (esp.
 Husserl and Heidegger)